cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 Proposals are executed only when the tallying is done, and the group account's decision policy allows the proposal to pass based on the tally outcome.
 They are marked by the status `PROPOSAL_STATUS_ACCEPTED`.
+Execution must happen before a duration of `MaxExecutionPeriod` (set by the chain developer) after each proposal's voting period end.

 Proposals will not be automatically executed by the chain in this current design, but rather a user must submit a `Msg/Exec` transaction to attempt to execute the proposal based on the current votes and decision policy.
-Any user (not only the group members) can execute proposals that are accepted, and execution fees are paid by the proposal executor.
+Any user (not only the group members) can execute proposals that have been accepted, and execution fees are paid by the proposal executor.
 It's also possible to try to execute a proposal immediately on creation or on new votes using the `Exec` field of `Msg/SubmitProposal` and `Msg/Vote` requests.
 In the former case, proposers signatures are considered as yes votes.
-For now, if the proposal can't be executed, it will still be opened for new votes and could be executed later on.
+In these cases, if the proposal can't be executed (i.e. it didn't pass the decision policy's rules), it will still be opened for new votes and could be tallied and executed later on.

+A successful proposal execution will have its `ExecutorResult` marked as `PROPOSAL_EXECUTOR_RESULT_SUCCESS`.
+The proposal will be automatically pruned after execution.
+On the other hand, a failed proposal execution will be marked as `PROPOSAL_EXECUTOR_RESULT_FAILURE`.
+Such a proposal can be re-executed multiple times, until it expires after `MaxExecutionPeriod` after voting period end.

 ## Pruning